-- 1. Students who are native speakers of English and have completed their undergraduate or postgraduate Education in an English medium institution in a country where English is the official language. - Students who have graduated from institutions where the medium of instruction is English, the TOEFL or IELTS requirement may be waived provided that the student supplies evidence that he/she obtained a TOEFL score of 550, or its equivalent on another standardized test approved by MOHESR, at the time of admission to his/her Master's program. - Students will be interviewed by the DBA Admission Committee or a subset of that and only if the interview is deemed successful will the candidate be eligible for an offer of admission. - Once admitted and enrolled, the student must complete the two sequential phases: Phase 1: consisting of course work and research proposal preparation and Phase 2: dissertation writing skills course and actual dissertation work. - Meeting the above conditions doesn't guarantee automatic admission into the program.
+- 1. Students who are native speakers of English and have completed their undergraduate or postgraduate Education in an English medium institution in a country where English is the official language. - Students who have graduated from institutions where the medium of instruction is English, the TOEFL or IELTS requirement may be waived provided that the

+Table of Equivalent Scores on tests of English Language Proficiency\ student supplies evidence that he/she obtained an Academic IELTS band 6.00, TOEFL score of 550, or its equivalent on another standardized test approved by MOHESR, at the time of admission to his/her Master's program.

+IELTS Scores Overall iBT Scores ITP Scores EMSAT Scores 6.0 79 550 1400 - 1525

+\Note: Score equivalents are provided by testing organizations.

+- Students will be interviewed by the DBA Admission Committee or a subset of that and only if the interview is deemed successful will the candidate be eligible for an offer of admission. - Meeting the above conditions doesn't guarantee automatic admission into the program.
 The selection committee will choose the best 20 candidates.